nailedinch/nailedinch/README.md

 tg: @nailedinch (or @sssybau)
 tt: @nailedinch
 twt: @nailedinch
-dc (i don't use it rn cuz banned in russia‪‪❤︎‬): whitecocoaa
+ds (i don't use it rn cuz banned in russia‪‪❤︎‬): whitecocoaa